 When you call a subVI, there is a certain amount of overhead associated with the call.
 This overhead is fairly small (on the order of tens of microseconds), especially in comparison to I/O overhead and display overhead, which can range from milliseconds to tens of milliseconds.
 However, this overhead can add up in some cases.
 For example, if you call a subVI 10,000 times in a loop, this overhead could significantly affect execution speed.
 In this case, you might want to consider embedding the loop in the subVI.

 Another way to minimize subVI overhead is to turn subVIs into subroutines by selecting Execution from the Category pull-down menu in the VI Properties dialog box and then selecting subroutine from the Priority pull-down menu.
 However, there are some trade-offs.
-Subroutines cannot display front panel data, call timing or dialog box functions, or multitask with other VIs.
+Subroutines cannot display front panel data, call timing or dialog box functions, allow debugging or automatic error-handling, or multitask with other VIs.
 Subroutines are generally most appropriate for VIs that do not require user interaction and are short, frequently executed tasks.

 A third way to minimize subVI overhead is to inline subVIs into their calling VIs.
 When you inline a subVI, LabVIEW inserts the compiled code of the subVI into the compiled code of the calling VI.
 If you then make changes to the subVI, LabVIEW recompiles all calling VIs of that subVI to include those changes.
 Essentially, inlining a subVI removes the need to call the subVI at run time.
 Instead, LabVIEW executes the subVI code inside the compiled code of the calling VI.